pep-dortmund/homepage-toolbox/install/dualboot_en.md

   the majority of online documentation is in English.

 1. The keyboard layout should match your computer's configuration.
-  If this is `German (eliminate dead keys)`,
+  If it is a German keyboard, you'll likely want to select `German (eliminate dead keys)`;
-  The `eliminate dead keys` variant ensures that accent marks appear immediately when typed, which is particularly helpful for LaTeX.
+  the `eliminate dead keys` variant ensures that accent marks appear immediately when typed, which is particularly helpful for LaTeX.

 1. Enable the `Install Third Party Software` option.
 Additionally, if you are connected to a